Balsamiq vs Pencil and Paper

 Balsamiq is the most focused, fastest way to do so.
 We intentionally left out features that let you tweak details, there will be time for that later.

-Balsamiq even has features that make it feel very close to working on a notebook: try holding down the R key and dragging to draw a box, or T for a block of text, or Y for a title.
+Balsamiq even has features that make it feel very close to working on a notebook: try holding down the R key and dragging to draw a box, or T for a block of text, or Y for a title, or I for an image.

 With snapping built-in, this is faster than paper, even for the roughest sketches.